Mallick17/Cloud-Computing/README.md

 - **Operating System:** You don’t manage an operating system in serverless computing.
 The cloud provider abstracts the infrastructure, so you don’t need to worry about what operating system or server your code is running on.

 ### **Comparison in a Nutshell:**
 - **SaaS:** You use software over the Internet (e.g., Google Docs).
 You don’t manage anything, just use the app.
 - **PaaS:** You build applications with provided tools and platforms (e.g., Heroku).
 The cloud provider handles most of the infrastructure.
 - **IaaS:** You rent servers and other resources to build your application (e.g., DigitalOcean).
 You manage everything, including the operating system.
 - **FaaS:** You write small functions that run in response to events (e.g., AWS Lambda).
 You don’t worry about servers or operating systems.

+# What is cloud infrastructure?
+Cloud infrastructure refers to the resources like collection of hardware and software components, including servers, storage, networking equipment, and virtualization software, that are used to deliver cloud computing services, allowing users to access computing resources like processing power, storage, and applications over the internet without the need to manage their own physical infrastructure needed for hosting and building applications in the cloud.